OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 For most home espresso enthusiasts, pump machines are the entry point.

-The new commercial espresso business was founded thanks to the discovery of the pump, which enables pressurization and heating of cold water.
+The new commercial espresso business was founded thanks to the discovery of the pump, which enables the pressurization and heating of cold water.

 Numerous of these machines have ratings in pounds per square inch, which show how much pressure is used to pump water through the grounds and produce strong crema.